To discuss your Will, contact:

 Rights of a Spouse or Civil Partner

-Your spouse or civil partner is entitled to what is known as a "legal right share" of your estate, despite what you may have specified in your will.
+Your spouse or civil partner* is entitled to what is known as a "legal right share" of your estate, despite what you may have specified in your Will.
 This legal right share is:

 - One-half of your estate if you do not have children

-• One-third of your estate if you do have children
+- One-third of your estate if you do have children

 Being judged unworthy to succeed is relatively rare and would arise, for example, if the surviving spouse or civil partner had committed murder or a serious crime against the deceased.
 It could also apply if the spouse or civil partner had deserted the deceased for at least two years before death.

 To overcome this, a spouse or civil partner can renounce his/her rights to the legal share.
-This can form part of an agreement prior to the marriage or civil partnership.
+This can form part of an agreement prior to or after the marriage or civil partnership.
 Renunciation can be appealed, however, if there is evidence of undue influence or that it was misunderstood.
 If a couple separates, a renunciation of each other's right to the legal right share is usually included in a separation agreement.
-Divorce or dissolution of a civil partnership automatically ends succession rights.
+Divorce or dissolution of a civil partnership automatically ends spousal succession rights.

 Rights of a Cohabitant

-Since the introduction of the Civil Partnership and Certain Rights and Obligations of Cohabitants Act 2010, there is now redress for cohabiting couples.
+Since the introduction of The Civil Partnership and Certain Rights and Obligations of Cohabitants Act 2010, there is now redress for cohabiting couples.
 To apply for provision to be made from the estate of your deceased partner, you must first be a “qualified cohabitant” i.e. you must:

-- Have been living with your partner for at least 5 years, or for 2 years if you have a child together
+- Have been living with your partner for at least 5 years, or for 2 years if you have a child together.

-If one of you is still married, then neither of you may be a qualified cohabitant until the married person has been living apart from his/her spouse for at least 4 of the previous 5 years – in effect, until he or she is entitled to seek a divorce.
+- If one of you is still married, then neither of you may be a qualified cohabitant until the married person has been living apart from his/her spouse for at least 2 of the previous 3 years – in effect, until he or she is entitled to seek a divorce.

 The phrase “common law husband/wife” has misled many people into believing that they have automatic rights to their partner’s estate but this is not the case.
-The only way of securing your partner’s future and that of any children you may have, is to plan for it by putting arrangements in place with a solicitor.
-This will avoid a costly and stressful situation in the future.
+The only way of securing your partner’s future and that of any children you may have, is to plan for it by putting arrangements in place with your solicitor.

 Rights of Children

 If a child feels that he/she has not been adequately provided for, they can make an application to court.
 This application must be made within 6 months of the taking out of the Grant of Representation.
 (This is the document granted by the High Court which gives authority to a named person i.e. the executor, to deal with the deceased person’s estate.)

 Family circumstances are varied and individual.
 It is vital to discuss your circumstances with a solicitor and ensure that proper provision is made for you and your loved ones.
+Contact us today.